Shivam-Sayankar/etch-a-sketch-top/notes.md

 - add default color for the colorpicker ✅
 - add a favicon ✅
 - button to generate random art ✅
+- make the code more efficient, reduce the number of query selectors
 - button to download art

 # Options section